SEI-R-2-22/u2_lesson_conditional_rendering/README.md

 ```

 In the example below, we will now add `state` to our `App` component within it's `constructor()` to track our `isLoggedIn` variable.
 We'll also import our two button components from above and attach methods to set the state of `isLoggedIn` with `onClick` event listeners.
+- In the `render()` method, we'll create a variable `button` that conditionally renders one of our button components depending on whether the user `isLoggedIn` or not.
 - `App.js` will now render either `<LoginButton />` or `<LogoutButton />` depending on its current state.
 - It will also render a `<Greeting />` from the previous example: